digitalbazaar/bedrock-native-app/README.md

 ### Android
 Capacitor needs several tools installed that don't necessarily come installed with Android Studio.
-In Android Studio you can use either Preferences or Tools -> SDK Manager.
+In Android Studio use either Preferences or Tools -> SDK Manager.
-You will need to click on `SDK Tools` and then install `Android SDK Build Tools`, `Android SDK Command Line Tools`, and `Android SDK Platform tools`.
-You might need to click on those items and install older versions of them.
+Click on `SDK Tools` and then install `Android SDK Build Tools`, `Android SDK Command Line Tools`, and `Android SDK Platform tools`.
+Check the version of those tools the installed versioned of Capacitor requires.

-You will need to copy the `Android SDK Location` from SDK Manager and use it as an environment variable called: `ANDROID_SDK_ROOT`
-Then you will need to call `source setup-build-env.sh` to ensure the android command line tools etc are in your path.
+Copy the `Android SDK Location` from SDK Manager and use it as an environment variable called: `ANDROID_SDK_ROOT` Call `source ./scripts/setup-build-env.sh` to ensure the android command line tools etc are in `$PATH`.

 Capacitor and the latest version of Android Studio might not be compatible.
-If this is the case you will need to install an older version of Android SDK and an emulator.
+To add support for older Android versions install an older version of Android SDK and an emulator.
-[Capacitor provides these SDK setup docs](https://capacitorjs.com/docs/getting-started/environment-setup#android-sdk) You can access SDK versions from preferences or use Tools -> SDK Manager to manage SDK versions.
+Access SDK versions from preferences or use Tools -> SDK Manager to manage SDK versions.
-You will then need to create an emulator that matches that SDK version from Tools -> Device Manager.
+Create an emulator that matches that SDK version from Tools -> Device Manager.
+[Capacitor provides these SDK setup docs](https://capacitorjs.com/docs/getting-started/environment-setup#android-sdk)

 ### iOS
-For the most part iOS is prettty straight forward provided you have XCode and XCode command line tools.
+For the most part iOS is prettty straight forward provided XCode and XCode command line tools are installed.
-If you have issues with xcodebuild:
+If xcodebuild throws this error:

 ```
 [error] xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory
         '/Library/Developer/CommandLineTools' is a command line tools instance
 ```

-You need to select an Xcode version.
+Select an Xcode version.

-Determine where your desired `Xcode.app` is installed and replace the path below with it.
+Determine where the needed version of `Xcode.app` is installed and replace the path below with it.
 ```sh
 sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
 ```

 That will set the xcode version to a different version (this is usually an older version of XCode).
-Quite often the XCode installed on upgrade is incompatible wih Capacitor and will require you to select an older version of XCode in order for Capacitor to work.
+Quite often the XCode installed on upgrade is incompatible wih Capacitor and will require selecting an older version of XCode in order for Capacitor to work.

 Build environemtns change with each version of Capacitor and as Mobile development